 In order to receive or accept a request, the recipient will need to have a ROVER account.
 If they don’t have a ROVER account, they will need to create one.

-They will not need to verify their identity in order to accept the request.
-However, before a person can submit an application on your behalf through ROVER, you will need to have provided 100 points of identification via ROVER to verify your identity and have your identity verified by the department.
+They will not need their identity checked in order to accept the request.
+However, before a person can submit an application on your behalf through ROVER, you will need to have provided 100 points of identification via ROVER and checked by the department.

 When do I need a letter giving me authority to act?